erjank/teaching/live.md

     doing this, but it's left out of most textbooks.

-6. Watching instructors make mistakes shows learners that it's all right to make mistakes of their.
+6. Watching instructors make mistakes shows learners that it's all right to make mistakes of their own.
 Most people model the behavior of their teachers: if the instructor isn't embarrassed about making and talking about mistakes, learners will be more comfortable doing so too.

 Live coding does have some drawbacks, but with practice, these can be avoided or worked around: